-Despite this, the revolution has, on balance, greatly improved the lives and standards of living for a countries citizens over time.
-Many innovations such as improved transportation, electricity and mass production reduced the costs for many items including essentials like medicine, heat, and power, to name but a few.
+Despite this, the revolution has, on balance, greatly improved the lives and standards of living for countries citizens over time.
+Many innovations such as improved transportation, electricity and mass-production reduced the costs for many items including essentials like medicine, heat, and power, to name but a few.

 But of course, innovations in warfare would drastically increase the killing potential of weapons.
 On the other hand, education progressively became available to the poor.